Bright Eyes (1934 film): Production

 American Airlines and the Douglas Aircraft Company, recognizing the potential of the film in advertising air travel, cooperated in the production and distribution.
 They provided a DC-2, designated "A-74", aircraft for the exterior shots while a true to scale mock up was provided for the interior scenes.
 A 12-passenger Curtiss T-32 Condor II transport biplane, designated "Condor 151", in early American Airlines (and Air Mail) livery also features in prominent scenes.
 In the famous Good Ship Lollipop scene, members of the University of Southern California football team served as extras.
-In the second flying scene where Temple's character sneaks aboard the plane and they were forced to bail out of it, both Temple and Dunn were strapped into a harness hoisted up into the studio rafters.
+In the second flying scene where Temple's character sneaks aboard the plane, and they were forced to bail out of it, both Temple and Dunn were strapped into a harness hoisted up into the studio rafters.
 They were supposed to drift down with the aid of a wind machine.
 In the first take, someone inadvertently opened an airproof door just as they landed, creating a vacuum that sucked out the parachute and dragged them both across the studio floor.
-Marilyn Granas served as a stand-in for Temple as she had for her previous movies.
-She would later be replaced by Mary Lou Isleib who would remain as Temple's stand-in for the rest of her tenure at 20th Century Fox.
+Marilyn Granas served as a stand-in for Temple, as she had for her previous movies.
+She would later be replaced by Mary Lou Isleib, who would remain as Temple's stand-in for the rest of her tenure at 20th Century Fox.

-Release
+Reception

+The film received positive reviews.
+Rotten Tomatoes holds an approval rating of 83%, based on 12 reviews, with an average rating of 6.6/10.

+Heather Boerner of Common Sense Media gave the film a rate of three stars out of four, calling it a "sweet story with a candy coating."
+She also noted that some scenes are "sad, bitter in the center of this confection that may be too tough on younger viewers."